 According to the most trustworthy forecasts out there, AI will outsmart humans at virtually everything in the following 45 years.
 Obviously, this won’t happen overnight.
 Industries will be falling under AI’s spell one-by-one.

 Experts predict that within the next decade AI will outperform humans in relatively simple tasks such as translating languages, writing school essays, and driving trucks.
 More complicated tasks like writing a bestselling book or working as a surgeon, however, will take machines much more time to learn.
 AI is expected to master these two skills by 2049 and 2053 accordingly.

 It is obviously too soon to talk about AI-powered creatures like those from Westworld or Ex Machina stealing our jobs or, worse yet, rising against humanity, but we are certainly moving in that direction.
 Meanwhile, top tech professionals and scientists are getting increasingly concerned about our future and encourage further research on the potential impact of AI.

-It is a widespread point of view that one day AI will not only exceed human performance but also extend out of human control.
-With so many fearful articles out there, questions like “Is artificial intelligence safe?” or “is artificial intelligence bad for people?” should come as no surprise.
-AI is obviously exciting but at the same time is worth being cautious about.
+It is a widespread point of view that one day not only will AI exceed human performance but it will also extend beyond human control.
+With so many fearful articles out there, questions like “is artificial intelligence safe?” or “is artificial intelligence bad for people?” should come as no surprise.
+AI is obviously exciting but simultaneously warrants caution.

-Given the innate advantage AI machines have over us humans (accuracy, speed, lack of bias), an AI rebellion scenario is something we should not completely dismiss.
+Given the innate advantage AI machines have over us humans (accuracy, speed, etc.) an AI rebellion scenario is something we should not completely dismiss.
 Time will show us whether AI is our greatest existential threat or a tech blessing that will improve our quality of life in many different ways.